qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

          git config --global http.postBuffer 1048576000
          git config --global http.maxRequestBuffer 1048576000

-   If these configurations do not work, you can retry the compile to get past these intermittent errors for the first time.
+   If these configurations don't work, you can retry the compile to get past these intermittent errors for the first time.

    A few large git projects may show this error.
 For such projects, a